Camera hit the Cube on the Bristol leg of their 2017 tour, promoting their album, Phantom of Liberty.

 The idea of a KLF comeback comes alive.
 Rubs the ashes from its eyes, spreads like wifi.
 Wings flap, squawks echo out and out – all quite quite tracklessly.

-We Watch The Internet Churn A Million Clicks.
+We Watch The WWW Foundation Churn A Million Clicks.

 This was not our intention.

 If it had been, what would have been edited and released would have been significantly different.
 Maybe more convincing.
-Maybe less convincing though attempting to be be convincing.
-But that was never something we would ever have conscioned in the first place, though.
+Maybe less convincing though attempting to be more convincing.
+Whatever.
+That would never be something we would ever have conscioned in the first place.
 This was no joke.

-We now know, possibly to one thousandth of a degree – but almost definitely to an even lesser degree – what Jimmy Cauty and Bill Drummond experience when being accused of hoaxerism.
+We now know, possibly to one thousandth of a degree – but of course almost definitely to a much much lesser degree – what Jimmy Cauty and Bill Drummond experience when being accused of hoaxerism.

 The widely repeated idea that pop band The KLF would return in 2017, and that this uploading was meant to signal that – or anything – is ambrosially absurd.

-The pop phenomena The KLF is a project that exists from 1989 to 1992, with the exemplarily disappointing comeback for 23 minutes in 1997.
+Now the narrative narrows and focusses, though still not all catch the truth.
+But it is more clear, and consensus grasps it as we’d always caught it.
+Wheels turn but you can’t fool The Children of The Revolution; the chart pop phenomena The KLF is a project that exists from Aug 1990 to Feb 1992, with the exemplarily disappointing comeback for 23 minutes in 1997.
 The perfect parenthesis, the unexcelled footnote.
 We advise reading Bill Drummond’s account in his book 45, if that concept still confuses.

 >At the end of the video Drummond says that “they were things that have been there forever; they were there before I was ever there and now they’re still there” – what do you think he’s alluding to?